What does critical infrastructure do?

 The programme direction is as follows:

 Jo da Silva, Arup Fellow and Director International Development, is overseeing the programme during recruitment of our new Executive Director.
-Nancy Kete recently stepped down as Programme Executive Director, Resilience Shift.
+Nancy Kete stepped down in 2018 as Programme Executive Director, Resilience Shift.
 More.

 Juliet Mian is Technical Director.